header tail

 With these important factors in the mix, wanting to maximise your Drupal website speed is a no-brainer!
 A faster website will result in more visitors, happier users and increased conversions – and it may even boost your profits.

-how to check Drupal site speed
+how to check Drupal site speed with GTMetrix

 Before we start optimising Drupal speed, it’s a good idea to get a baseline of your current website performance.